signalfx/splunk-otel-collector/pkg/receiver/smartagent/README.md

 For each Smart Agent [monitor](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitor-config.md) you want to add to the Collector, add a `smartagent` receiver configuration block.
-Once configured in the Collector, each `smartagent` receiver will act as a drop-in replacement for its corresponding Smart Agent monitor.
+Once configured in the Collector, each `smartagent` receiver acts as a drop-in replacement for its corresponding Smart Agent monitor.

 1. Put any Smart Agent or collectd configuration into the global [Smart Agent Extension section](../../extension/smartagentextension/README.md)